 Purpose: NPM Publication Support Grants have a long and successful history of providing support for Māori researchers to publish and/or disseminate their research findings.
 The grant is for books, written in the Māori language and other creations including photography and web publications that contribute to Indigenous research development and the research programme of Ngā Pae o te Māramatanga (NPM).

-The Interns will work under the direction and guidance of a Ngā Pae o te Māramatanga (NPM) Investigator on a research project aligned to the research themes and programme of NPM.
-At least Fifteen internships will be available for the period December 2016 through to the end of February 2017.
+The programme is intended for Māori students interested in pursuing a career in research.
+The student will work under the direction and guidance of a senior researcher on an existing research project aligned to the research plan of Ngā Pae o te Māramatanga.
+At least 20 internships will be available for the period from 3 December 2019 through to 22 February 2020.